MrRMansd01/Payeh/README.md

-# Spooder Web - Chat Application
+# Payeh - Chat Application

 This project is a full-stack web chat application built with React for the client and Node.js/Express for the server.
 It allows users to register, log in, join chat rooms, and communicate with others.